CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/03_LAB_41_01_Implement_monitoring_by_using_Azure_Virtual_Desktop_Insights.md

     > **Note:** Wait for the registration process to complete.
 This typically takes about 1 minute.
 Use the **Refresh** toolbar button to display the up-to-date value of the registration status.

 ### Task 2: Create an Azure Log Analytics workspace

+In this task, you will create a Log Analytics workspace that will store diagnostics, performance data, and event logs required for Azure Virtual Desktop Insights.

 > **Note:** Azure Virtual Desktop Insights is a dashboard built on Azure Monitor Workbooks that facilitates monitoring of Azure Virtual Desktop environments.